DFE-Digital/github-actions/keyvault-yaml-secret/README.md

+## DEPRECATION WARNING: Use [keyvault-yaml-secret](https://github.com/DFE-Digital/keyvault-yaml-secret) which is more powerful and more secure

 ## Keyvault YAML secret

 Extracts a single secret value from a YAML file stored in Azure key vault.
 The value is masked so it is never shown in the Gihub actions log.

 The secret value is retrieved via output `secret-value`.